What are your plans for this holiday season?

 You might enjoy writing and sending cards and you could use it as an opportunity to take your mind off your grief.
 There are easier ways, you could consider sending electronic cards instead.
 Simplify your gift-giving this year, draw names instead of gifts for everyone.

 Here are some of my favourite ways to navigate this normally busy and stressful time of year.
 I hope to make it a little less stressful for you and the season easier for you to navigate.
 You can still create fond memories and perhaps your new activities will stand the test of time and be ones you decide to implement again.

 Put forth great effort to be present

 For sure it’s difficult, I understand.
 It’s almost a reflex to pick up our phones and scroll through Facebook or our email when we have a free moment – do you do the same?
 One way I like to dodge this is to leave my electronics in another room.
-Don’t even allow yourself the temptation to pick up your phone and disengage from you were planning on doing.
-When I’m feeling particularly scatter-brained, what really helps ground me is focusing on my senses.
+Don’t even allow yourself the temptation to pick up your phone and disengage from what you were planning on doing.
+When I’m feeling particularly scatterbrained, what helps ground me is focusing on my senses.
 What do I smell?
 What do I hear?
 What do I feel?

-Stopping and thinking through what’s going on around you at that very moment really brings you into the present moment unlike anything else.
+Stopping and thinking through what’s going on around you at that very moment brings you into the present moment unlike anything else.
 It’s a wonderful tool to use to dial in and be present – and is a great tool to use year-round, not just during the holidays!